What is blue light?

 What does blue light do to our eyes?

 Your cornea and lens protect the light-sensitive retina at the back of your eye from invisible yet damaging UV rays.
 However, those structures don’t keep out blue light.
 Nearly all visible blue light passes through the cornea and lens and reaches the retina.
 Overexposure to blue light has the potential to harm the retina’s light-sensitive cells in the macula.
 Damage of the macula can affect our central vision, which we rely on for driving, reading and seeing people’s faces.
-This could prematurely age the eyes and result in a condition known as Age-related Macular Degeneration.

 What are blue light glasses?